 Currywurst, black pudding, sai ua, merguez, and more

 There is a strong case to be made for simply ordering a large plate of seftalia, yoghurt and a pile of pitta and ignoring pretty much everything else on the menu at Paneri.
 A house speciality, the seftalia are juicy pork bombs full of bouncy, full-flavoured meat studded with hefty chunks of onion.
 The caul fat used to encase them brings a deeply satisfying funkiness, further enhanced by grilling.
 A taste of sun-soaked Greek grilling in Wood Green.

-Sai ua is the sole sausage on offer at chef-owner Sirichai Kularbwong’s outstanding Leytonstone restaurant right now, due to current circumstances.
+Sai ua is the sole sausage on offer at chef-owner Sirichai Kularbwong’s outstanding Leytonstone restaurant.
 He makes the sausage using red curry paste, lemongrass and roasted garlic and shallots, for added depth of flavour, with a genius touch in smoking the sausages over desiccated coconut.
 Served with nam prik num packed with bitter-sweet grilled chilli, it’s a classic, thoughtfully remastered.

 All the sausages at German Gymnasium are made by farmers in Northern Germany especially for the restaurant, and the currywurst is particularly good fun.
 Handmade to a traditional method, this curried pork sausage is served sliced and topped with a rich, (again) curried tomato sauce and triple cooked chips.
 A street food staple in grand surroundings.

 Black pudding at The Quality Chop House